finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 > DeletedEntityResponse DeletePortfolioGroup (string scope, string code)

-[EARLY ACCESS] Delete group
+[EARLY ACCESS] Delete portfolio group

-Deletes the definition of the specified portfolio group
+Delete a single portfolio group.
+A portfolio group can be deleted while it still contains portfolios or sub groups.
+In this case any portfolios or sub groups contained in this group will not be deleted however they will no longer be grouped together by this portfolio group.

 ### Example